Back to Incidents

 Immediate Actions:

-• Restarted SDN controller to clear connection pool
+• Restarted SDN controller service to clear connection pool

 • Monitored DHCP lease processing recovery